 Sexing

-Males will be more colourful than the females and have a white tint on the front of the anal fin.
-The females will be plumper than the males but their bellies do not swell up with eggs as much as they do with other tetras.
+Males are more vibrantly colored than females and have a white tint on the front of their anal fin.
+Females tend to have a plumper body shape, though they do not swell with eggs as much as other tetras.

 Breeding